Ateuluz/final-reality/README.md

 Game States so far are a simplified version of the diagram, many are yet to be implemented.
 Thinking on adding a game menu State (like Pause) as a special State, capable of saving previous State and having the option of going back to the previous state or exiting.

+Main loop may be changed to a loop instead of recursion.

 # License